-This is the inaugural post in a series that will give directions for those interested in studying or becoming familiar with the Sogdian language and its source materials.
-I’ll try my best to provide as many links and references as possible, but since these posts should be considered more as signposts than as scholarly articles, those interested should follow the references to get more depth.
+This is a very brief overview giving directions for those interested in studying or becoming familiar with the Sogdian language and its source materials.
+I’ll try my best to provide as many links and references as possible, but since this should be considered more as a collection of signposts than as a detailed, technical introduction, those interested should follow the references to get more depth.
 One caveat: if anyone wants to pursue Sogdian seriously at all, a reading knowledge of German is pretty important, and French wouldn’t be bad either.

 It has been a little over one hundred years since the discovery of the first major Sogdian texts by the Turfan expeditions of the early 1900s.
 Since then further Sogdian texts have been discovered at more or less regular intervals, and since excavations are ongoing in parts of former Sogdiana and neighboring regions, it is likely that new texts will continue to turn up.
 This is hopefully a good thing for my future employment prospects.
 The story of the discovery and decipherment of Sogdian is fascinating, but its retelling will have to remain for another day.

 The following sections attempt to provide a few overviews.
 First will be the scripts used to write Sogdian, and then will come a discussion of the major collections which preserve Sogdian manuscripts (‘manuscripts’ and ‘fragments’, by the way, are essentially interchangeable, since nearly all Sogdian manuscripts are not complete but in fragments!).
 Then will be an overview of Sogdian texts in an approximate chronological order, giving information about their find-sites and textual characteristics, indicating the collection(s) in which they are presently preserved, and pointing to selected relevant publications.